 Our Ignite Campaign began with a conversation in 2005 between Howard R. Lipman, then Vice President of Advancement, and retiring professor Stephen (Steve) M. Fain.
 They both felt it was time to encourage FIU faculty and staff to give back to our University.
 Steve agreed to serve as founding chair of this effort, with the understanding that the program would not simply celebrate "big givers," but focus on recognizing those making sincere gifts – no matter the size.
 Howard proposed donor-directed giving, allowing potential donors to create and support specific projects that dealt with issues, problems or potentials that represented their particular interest.
 Upon receiving their gifts, the campaign would provide the services required to gather and protect the funds raised.
 In 2006, Howard left FIU before the initial fundraising model was implemented, and it lay dormant.

 Upon Howard's return to FIU in 2010, the duo reunited and rekindled the flame that would soon become the Ignite Campaign.
-A small steering committee formed, which included Deborah O'Neil, Editor of FIU Magazine; Terry Witherell, Vice President for External Relations; Lillian Kopenhaver, Dean Emeritus and Professor; and George Corton, Assistant Vice President for Development.
+A small steering committee formed, which included Deborah O'Neil, Editor of FIU Magazine; Terry Witherell, Vice President for External Affairs; Lillian Kopenhaver, Dean Emeritus and Professor; and George Corton, Assistant Vice President for Development.
 Deborah and Terry suggested "Ignite" as the name or theme of the campaign and Lillian proposed a distinctive pin to recognize donors.